-Join Evan Sutton for an in-depth discussion in this video Assigning physical hardware controllers, part of Up and Running with Bitwig Studio.
+Join Evan Sutton for an in-depth discussion in this video Assigning physical hardware controllers, part of Learning Bitwig Studio.

 - So far in this course, we've entered information into Bitwig using our mouse and our musical keyboard.
 There are other ways, however, to get physical with some of the parameters that we might want to move along and really experiment with, that are gonna take this piece to the next level.
 What I'm gonna do here, is assign one of my knobs and faders that I have on my MIDI keyboard here, to a couple of parameters inside of Bitwig.
 Let's start out with the echo sound for Acido Domingo here.
 So I'm going to go ahead and right click on the knob that I want to assign, I'm gonna go down to Learn Controller Assignment, and when I click, you're gonna see we get these two little green parenthesis guys moving around.